 - The underlying science for simufilam supports the development of a diagnostic technology to detect Alzheimer's disease with a simple blood test, called SavaDx.
-Goal is to detect Alzheimer's disease before the appearance of memory loss. - SavaDx is an early-stage product candidate, benefiting from long-term scientific & financial support from NIH.
-Lower priority program as compared to simufilam. - SavaDx was evaluated for its ability to detect treatment effects of simufilam versus placebo in a Phase 2b, randomized, controlled study in patients with Alzheimer's.
+Goal is to detect Alzheimer's disease before the appearance of memory loss. - SavaDx is an early-stage product candidate, benefiting from long-term scientific & financial support from NIH. - SavaDx was evaluated for its ability to detect treatment effects of simufilam versus placebo in a Phase 2b, randomized, controlled study in patients with Alzheimer's.
 This SavaDx clinical dataset was presented July 2021 at AAIC.
 Erratum: the AAIC data and data analysis are correct, however, visual errors that were not caught in proofing were disclosed by the Company September 2021.